Understanding People Search Services in England

 Professional Networks

 - Current employment: The organization where someone currently works, including their job title, role, and responsibilities.
-This information indicates a person's professional status and career trajectory.
+This information indicates a person's status and career trajectory.

 - Educational background: Academic qualifications including degrees, institutions attended, and areas of study.
 This reveals someone's knowledge foundation and can indicate their theoretical understanding of subjects.